Luna crater: Description

-Among the various objects/products expected in an impact site, fragments appearing like metallic meteorites that are dark, heavy and magnetic with spherical cavities are found at the rim of the suspected crater, and glassy objects comparable to tektites have been recovered.
+Among the various evidences expected at an impact site, dark, heavy, magnetic fragments, like metallic meteorites, with spherical cavities are found at the rim of the structure, and glassy objects comparable to tektites have been recovered.

 Religious significance

-Luna Dham Temple lies in the north end of the crater.
+The Luna Dham Temple lies at the north end of the crater.

 More potential craters in Kutch

-The satellite data indicates that there could be a few more craters within the Kutch, which are hidden by the subsequent denudational activities.
+The satellite data indicates that there could be a few more craters within the Kutch, which are hidden by subsequent denudational activities.